 Brooks, was the Pitsburgh Penguins director of player development as Kevin Constantine coached the Penguins from 1997 until he was fired in December 1999.
 Constantine was replaced by Brooks.
 Constantine, was without a job and still living in the area, was approached to become president and CEO of Island Sports Center on Neville Island, and became the general manager of the Pittsburgh Forge, the newest team in the 11-team North American Hockey League Junior A Tier II division.

 The Pittsburgh Forge was born and would offer several local skaters an opportunity to develop into NCAA Division I players.
-Five players would end up making an NHL roster.
+Three players would end up making an NHL roster.

 As a new NAHL team, the Forge was permitted to sign five of its own players, and the first three of those were all local players: Richland’s Ken Trombetta, Upper St. Clair’s Dylan Reese and Chris Wey of the AAA Pittsburgh Hornets.

 “We didn’t want to miss any deserving Pittsburgh kids,” said Constantine, who hired former University of Maine standout Chris Imes as coach of the team and former NHL player Dave Hanson as assistant coach.

 “About 20 players over the last three years had to leave here to find the proper competitive situation to prolong their careers.
 Now, they know they don’t have to leave here at the age of 15 or 16,” Constantine said.